 What Information Was Involved?
-The investigation determined your name and the following types of data were present in the files that were identified as acquired without authorization: property address, Social Security number, loan application information, and loan number (if the loan was funded).
+The investigation determined that your name and the following types of data were present in one of the accounts impacted during this incident: << DATA ELEMENTS>>.

 What We Are Doing.
 We take this incident and the security of information in our care seriously.
-Upon learning of this incident, we immediately secured our environment, investigated to determine the nature and scope of the incident, and notified law enforcement.
-We have also implemented additional technical safeguards to help prevent a similar incident in the future.

-Although we are unaware of any identity theft or fraud resulting from this incident, MIAC is offering you access to <<12/24>> months of complimentary credit monitoring and identity protection services through IDX, a ZeroFox Company, the data breach and recovery services expert.
+Upon learning of this incident, we promptly launched an investigation to determine the nature and scope of the incident.
+While the investigation was ongoing, we worked separately to implement additional technical safeguards to help prevent a similar incident in the future.
+We are offering you access to <<12/24>> months of complimentary credit monitoring and identity protection services through IDX, a ZeroFox Company.
 Details of this offer and instructions on how to enroll in the services may be found in the attached Steps You Can Take to Protect Personal Information.
-If you would like to enroll in these services you will need to follow the attached instructions, as we are unable to enroll you automatically.
+If you would like to enroll in these services, you will need to follow the attach instructions, as we are unable to enroll you automatically.

 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud over the next twelve to twenty-four months by reviewing your account statements and immediately report any suspicious activity or incidents of suspected identity theft or fraud to your bank or other financial institution(s).
-Additional information may be found in the attached Steps You Can Take to Protect Personal Information.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
+Additional information, including steps to enroll in credit monitoring, may be found in the Steps You Can Take to Protect Personal Information section below.

 For More Information.
-If you have questions regarding this incident, you may contact a dedicated assistance line that AFR has set up with MIAC at 1-888-567-0238 between the hours of 9:00am and 9:00pm Eastern.
-You may also write to MIAC at 521 Fifth Ave., 6th Floor, New York, NY 10175.
+If you have questions regarding this in ncident, you may contact our dedicated ass sistance line at 1-888-799-3341 between the hours of 9 am and l 9 pm Eastern T ime.
+You may a lso write to I PMC at 2541 Monroe Ave., Rochester, NY 14618.